-Inequality and Communal Riots (with H. Zeynep Bulutgil)
+Inequality, Elections, and Communal Riots (with H. Zeynep Bulutgil)

 How does inequality within and between ethno-religious groups influence the likelihood and the frequency of communal riots?
 Using evidence from India, this paper finds that low within group and high between group inequality, dampens the likelihood and frequency of communal riots.
 Theoretically, the paper argues that the instrumental logic best accounts for this finding.
 We argue that to be politically competitive, nationalist politicians need their sup- porters to identify foremost with their ethnic identity.
 When inequality within groups is high and/or inequality between groups is low, citizens are less likely to focus on ethnicity as their primary identity.
 In such contexts, politicians use communal riots to improve their electoral prospects by reinforcing the salience of ethnicity.
 Empirically, the paper relies on cross-district analysis of inequality and Hindu-Muslim riots in India as well as short case studies that focus on the causal logic of the argument.